jfarmer/algebra-via-cs/README.md

 The question "What is a number?" is at the heart of abstract algebra.
 As we'll come to see, what matters is what we can *do* with a collection of objects.
 What operations can we perform on them?
 What rules do they obey?

-We wind up categorizing different number systems by the operations they permit.
+We wind up categorizing different number systems through the operations they permit.
 The objects and their operations go hand-in-hand and can only be understood together.

 ### Abstract Algebra In Computer Science